SAP-samples/teched2022-AD160/exercises/2_InstallDesktopAgent3/Readme.md

 ## Summary <a name="summary"></a>

-You have now have successfully installed and configured your Desktop Agent 3.
+You have now successfully installed and configured your Desktop Agent 3.

 Continue to - [Exercise 3 - Import Sample Process from SAP Build Process Automation Store](../3_ImportSampleProcess/Readme.md)